patrickvonplaten/AdvertisementDetection/README.md

 # AdvertisementDetection

-Building a tensorflow model to recognize whether a picture contains advertisment or not.
+In this university project, we manually labeled 1000 pictures sampled from german football videos und used the VGG-16 model architecture to classify the pictures to "showing advertisment panel" or "not showing advertisment panel".

 # How to run code